mrillies/cbpi_FunctionActor/README.md

 Please contact me here or at mrillies87@gmail.com if you need help writing rules

 ## Base Paramters
-### Slave Actor: Actor to be controlled.
+### Slave Actor:
+- Actor to be controlled.
     - Once an actor has been asigned as a slave it should be hidden and not allocated directly to a kettle/feremntor/other actor
+    - Status of slave actor output can be seen in the power percentage value of the fucntion actor

 ### Time Parameters
 - On Delay: How many seconds to wait before turning on